abliveira/linux/Bash Commands.md

 chmod ug=rwx file1.txt
 ```

-Options:

-• -R : recursively changes the permissions of all files under the specified directory.
+-R : recursively changes the permissions of all files under the specified directory.

 0 --- No permissions